Samsung/tizen-docs/docs/application/native/guides/app-management/app-controls.md

 > **Note**
 > The URI or MIME type can contain wildcards, such as '*', to match against given conditions in the app control:In the MIME type, you can use 2 types of wildcards: `image/*` and `*/*`.In the URI, a more complex pattern of wildcards with similar semantics as the standard `glob()` function is available: '*' matches an arbitrary, possibly empty, string, and '?' matches an arbitrary character.
 Unlike in the `glob()` function, the '/' character can be matched by the wildcards.
 There are no [...] character ranges, and the wildcards '*' and '?' cannot be escaped to include them literally in a pattern.

-You can specify the application control information for your application in the [application project settings](../../../../org.tizen.training/html/native/process/setting_properties_n.htm#manifest) in the Tizen Studio.
+You can specify the application control information for your application in the [application project settings](../../tutorials/process/setting-properties.md#manifest) in the Tizen Studio.

+<a name="group"></a>
 ## Application Group Management

 You can [define the application launch mode](#mode) and group your applications into entities that can be managed together.